huddle-brasil/emotion-classifier/README.md

 # emotion classifier
-A project to measure team emotions through text messaging in a communication channel.
+A project to measure team emotions through text messaging in a communication channel.<br/>
 First, he use Discord, but our goal includes Slack, Facebook Messenger, Whatsapp and anyothers.

 # Steps